andreshyer/OfflinePaperWallet/README.md

 passphrase into the terminal, all that is happening to generate the private is the passphrase is pass through the SHA256 protocol, and the output is the private key.
 !!!!!DO NOT REUSE PRIVATE KEYS FOR ANY REASON WHATSOEVER!!!!!
-Even though in theory you could reuse private keys, don't
+Even though in theory you could reuse private keys, don't for your and everyone else's safety.

 ## Non-recoverable Mode